Morecambe and Wise: Catchphrases and visual gags

 Much of the material of the Morecambe and Wise shows consisted of their well-worn catch phrases that recurred like motifs throughout their career.
 Barely a show would go by without Eric referring to Ernie's "short, fat, hairy legs", or pointing out that "you can't see the join", where Ernie's supposed wig was attached.
 The wig sometimes appeared in the credits, with variations on "Mr Wise appears by kind permission of Rentawig".
-Eric never seemed to tire of offering his partner some "Tea, Ern?".
-This was a pun on "tea urn", a vessel for serving hot drinks used in workplaces.
+Eric never seemed to tire of offering his partner some "Tea, Ern?", a pun on "tea urn", a vessel for serving hot drinks used in workplaces.
 If anyone fluffed their line, Eric would usually say, "That's easy for you to say!" or "You can say that again".
 When Ernie disagreed with him, Eric would say, "Just watch it, that's all!"; often said by Eric when grabbing Ernie by the lapels.
 If someone said a line whilst he was looking at somebody else, Eric would say, "You said that without moving your lips"; as if the non-speaker were a ventriloquist throwing his or her voice.
-Another ventriloquial allusion (probably quoting Arthur Worsley) was made when Eric said, should his intended listener be looking away, "Look at me when I'm talking to you!".
+Another ventriloquial allusion (probably quoting Arthur Worsley) was made when Eric said, should his intended listener be looking away, "Look at me when I'm talking to you!"

 Some catch phrases developed from earlier sketches.
 When Eric played an incompetent 'Mr Memory', unable to remember anything without unsubtle prompting from Ernie, Ernie prompted Eric with "Arsenal!" disguised very badly as a cough.
-Later, whenever Ernie, or anyone else, coughed or sneezed, Eric would shout "Arsenal!".
+Later, whenever Ernie, or anyone else, coughed or sneezed, Eric would shout "Arsenal!"

 The catchphrase "Hello folks, and what about the workers?" was developed by Eric from a similar saying by Harry Secombe in The Goon Show.
 For Secombe this was a simple greeting, while for Eric it expressed his great sexual interest in some pretty girl or female guest.
 It was often accompanied by him slapping the back of his own neck to recover his concentration.